reflectoring/reflectoring.github.io/_posts/2021-08-31-rate-limiting-with-springboot-resilience4j.md

 ### Basic Example

 Suppose our contract with the airline's service says that we can call their search API at 2 rps.
-Then we would create the `RateLimiterConfig` like this:
+Then we would configure the `RateLimiter` like this:

 ```yaml
   ratelimiter: